-Sweet and fluffy chocolate cakes paired together with a creamy peanut butter frosting - these whoopie pies are a delight for cake enthusiasts.
-The love affair with peanut butter and chocolate continues this week with these special whoopie pies.
+Sweet and fluffy chocolate cakes paired together with a creamy peanut butter frosting – these whoopie pies are a delight for cake enthusiasts.
+The love affair with peanut butter and chocolate continues this week with these special Chocolate Peanut Butter Whoopie Pies.

 Have you had one before?
 Nothing says American baking to me quite like a whoopie pie.
 They are a unique cake-like cookie that gives you the excuse to eat two cookies and a healthy dose of frosting in one delicious treat – what’s not to love?

 I’m really looking forward to eating plenty of authentic whoopie pies on our next trip to the USA.
 They are not common here in Australia at all – but that’s ok because now you can just make them at home.
 Once I decided to tackle whoopie pies this week, I just knew they had to be chocolate and peanut butter.

 I made them twice to make sure they were just right.
 I added a little cream cheese to the frosting to cut through the sweetness and add a bit of zing.
 I promise these are really easy and totally worth turning on your oven for!

 Makes 24 cookies/12 whoopie pies

 Chocolate Whoopie Pies

 1/4 cup caster sugar

 1 and 1/2 cups plain flour